mxblsdl/fetch/README.md

 ## 4 Communicate With Stakeholders

+> Hi business person,
+>
+>I have been cataloging the rewards data including the brands, receipts, and user data.
+I have a couple questions about the receipts data that has been coming as part of the rewards program.
+>
+> I noticed the items scanned are often missing many data fields and have a flag for review.
+Can you explain why an item would be sent for review?
+>
+> Also it looks like many items are missing a 'Brand Code' which is used to connect items to the brand/company.
+Are you aware of any data related to items that different brands offer?
+>
+> Or, a list of items that are eligable for the rewards program?
+I think this would help with cataloging items and brands.
+>
+> Sorry if these questions are basic, I was handed this data with no context or knowledge of the rewards program.
+>
+> Thanks,

-> What questions do you have about the data?\
+- What questions do you have about the data?
-> How did you discover the data quality issues?\
+- How did you discover the data quality issues?
-> What do you need to know to resolve the data quality issues?\
+- What do you need to know to resolve the data quality issues?
-> What other information would you need to help you optimize the data assets you're trying to create?\
+- What other information would you need to help you optimize the data assets you're trying to create?
-> What performance and scaling concerns do you anticipate in production and how do you plan to address them?
+- What performance and scaling concerns do you anticipate in production and how do you plan to address them?